soda-inria/carte/README.md

-# CARTE: <br />Pretraining and transfer for tabular learning
+# CARTE: <br />Pretraining and Transfer for Tabular Learning

 (The repo is still in construction, it will be available as soon a possible)

-This repository contains the implementation of CARTE: Context-Aware Representation of Table Entities.
+This repository contains the implementation of the paper CARTE: Pretraining and Transfer for Tabular Learning.

 ## Installation

-Download FastText model at

 ## Getting started